fullcontact/fullcontact4j/README.md

 client.setReadTimeout(3000, TimeUnit.MILLISECONDS);
 FullContact fcClient = FullContact.withApiKey("your-api-key").httpClient(client).build();
 ```
 The user agent and request executor thread count are also configurable.
-The client will rate limit the amount of requests sent based on the rate limit for your plan.
-It will hold a request queue and execute at the maximum every `1/ratelimit` seconds with some leeway if you haven’t sent requests in a certain period of time. __FullContact4j guarantees no rate limiting exceptions only as long a single client instance is the only user of an API key__.
+For person API requests, the client will rate limit the amount of requests sent based on the rate limit for your plan.
+It will hold a request queue and execute at the maximum every `1/ratelimit` seconds with some leeway if you haven’t sent requests in a certain period of time. __FullContact4j guarantees no Person API rate limiting exceptions only as long a single client instance is the only user of an API key__.
 However, if multiple instances of the client are being used simultaneously, FullContact4J cannot track your usage with high enough accuracy to guarantee that you will never get a rate limit exception (403) or small amounts of overages.
 These may still occaisionally occur, and should be accounted for in your code.
 Make sure to check your [account stats](https://www.fullcontact.com/developer/docs/account-stats) periodically to avoid overages.